Reading time: 10 min.

 So if you are interested in getting your eyebrows surgically restored, book a consultation with our top-tier surgeons today.
 They will determine if you are a good candidate for the procedure and patiently answer all of your questions, setting you on your way to having full, gorgeous eyebrows once again.

 Do Eyebrows Grow Back?
-Here’s How You Can Help Them Along!, Wimpole Clinic
+Here’s How You Can Help Them Along, Wimpole Clinic

 Dr Peter Barron (GMC)

-Medically reviewed by Dr Peter Barron (GMC)Updated on June 5, 2024
+Medically reviewed by Dr Peter Barron (GMC)Updated on October 3, 2024

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.